libremente/libremente.github.io/about.md

 This is who I am and what I do... oh no wait... probably I also have to write something right?
 Vabbè sarà per la prossima volta :)

 * Update:
-I like to use MarkDown... you know just open my editor wherever I have and drop some lines, then go home, plug the cable,
+I like to use MarkDown... you know just open my editor wherever I am and drop some lines, then go home, plug the cable then:

 ```
 gg (git status)